What Makes a Tree Protected and How to Find Out

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-Can I appeal a TPO or preservation order?
+Can I appeal to a TPO or preservation order?

-Can I take down a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion